helikon-labs/subvt-backend/subvt-network-status-server/README.md

 }
 ```

-`unsubscribe_live_network_status` RPC method with the subscription id as the only parameter unsubscribes the client from
+`unsubscribe_networkStatus` RPC method with the subscription id as the only parameter unsubscribes the client from
 the update stream:

 ```
 {
     "id":1,
     "jsonrpc":"2.0",
-    "method": "unsubscribe_live_network_status",
+    "method": "unsubscribe_networkStatus",
     "params": [2248230140339139]
 }
 ```